A look at the seminal broadcasting moves that define the NFL

 “The genius of putting games in prime time on ‘Monday Night Football’ was one of the milestone decisions — along with the merger and start of the Super Bowl — that are significant and helped the growth of the game,” Browne said.

 When “Monday Night Football” moved to ESPN in 2006, it was one of the longest-running series in television.
-But as former CBS Sports president Neal Pilson likes to point out, ABC agreeing to air the games at first was one of self-preservation.
+But as former CBS Sports President Neal Pilson likes to point out, ABC agreeing to air the games at first was one of self-preservation.

 “Pete went to ABC and said if they didn’t buy the package that he would directly negotiate with ABC affiliates to air them,” Pilson said.